dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 import LocalPostgres from '/docs/partials/_local_postgres.mdx';

-This tutorial shows you how to use DBOS durable execution to make your Python app **resilient to any failure.**
+This tutorial shows you how to use DBOS durable execution to make your TypeScript app **resilient to any failure.**
 First, without using DBOS, we'll build an app that records greetings to two different systems: Postgres and an online guestbook.
 Then, we'll add DBOS durable execution to the app in **just four lines of code**.
 Thanks to durable execution, the app will always write to both systems consistently, even if it is interrupted or restarted at any point.